Chapter 10:

 “Yes, your majesty.”

 You know what, I can’t stand this.
-Even if it’s just for one person, I hate just being called your majesty or Master or any titles like that.
+Even if it’s just for one person, I hate just being called your majesty or Master or things like that.
 I want someone at least to call me by my name, but I can’t use my old one.

 “…Your majesty?”